gabriel951/my_work/README.md

 Workshop in Mathematics UnB 2020 - "Nominal C-Unification and Nominal C-Matching"

 Workshop in Mathematics UnB 2019 - "Functional Nominal C-Unification"

+# More Info
+Currently I am a math undergrad student and a computer science PhD student at University of Brasília, Brasil.
+I am part of the nominal research group at University of Brasília: http://nominal.cic.unb.br/ I really like stackexchange!
+My stackexchange account is: https://math.stackexchange.com/users/719242/gabriel-f-silva